-The complexity of modern life with the astronomical number of human interactions including transactions across the globe in each instant of time necessitates a great volume of storage, retrieval and processing of information.
-To respond to this ever-increasing demand for information processing, computers - information processing machines - have developed along with a branch of knowledge known as Information Technology (IT).
+The complexity of modern life with the astronomical number of human interactions including transactions across the globe in each instant of time necessitates a great volume of storage, retrieval and processing of information.1 To respond to this ever-increasing demand for information processing, computers - information processing machines - have developed along with a branch of knowledge known as Information Technology (IT).
 The speed, memory and processing power of computers are increasing daily with a decrease in their size and cost.
 Today, one or several personal or laptop computers are to be found in every office or every home.
 A computer is an excellent example of a complex artificial system.

 Artificial Intelligence (AI) refers to a number of computer algorithms that attempt to emulate a subset of human intelligence, namely the recognition of external objects, storage and retrieval of information, learning from repetitive passed experience and with the ability to make appropriate decisions in certain circumstances.
+Applications of Artificial Intelligence may be found in many areas including computer vision2; robotics3; medical diagnosis4 and other expert systems; computer games and many more.